glovek08/holbertonschool-softy-pinko-docker/README.md

   ✔ Container softy-pinko-front-end Created   0.4s
   Attaching to softy-pinko-back-end, softy-pinko-front-end
   ```
+  #### More flags:
+  * `up`: Starts the services in the foreground and shows the logs, it's short for every container up and running.
+  * `up -d`: Starts the services in detached mode (in the background).
+  * `up --build`: Forces rebuilding of images before starting the containers.
+  * `up --force-recreate`: Recreates containers even if their configuration or images haven’t changed.
+  * `up --scale back-end=2`: This will create a load balancer of size 2.

   Now it's serving both containers.
 The front-end container may not show interactive terminal output here, as it typically runs a web server in the background.

   You can get a terminal for the front-end container: